 Freelancers and self-employed persons do have less favourable social security rights.
-For example self-employed persons do not have the right to unemployment benefit, see The National Insurance Act Section 4-3Paragraph 1.
+For example selfemployed persons do not have the right to unemployment benefits, see the National Insurance Act Section 4-3 Paragraph 1.
 The amount of sickness benefit is less and is not paid from the first day of sick leave, see the National Insurance Act Section 8-34.